YooVVV/weeklySchedule/README.md

     - [ ] same events will be the same color

     - [ ] the schedule will be static and not be interactive in *milestone 2*

+Using:

+- Enter the app and seeing 2 selection on the screen: add, choose.

+- In add page, user can add schedule.

+- If a user click on add schedule, the app will redirect to a new page with an empty list.

+- Click on a button to add event to the schedule.

+- Adding new event will be on a page and after filling all information and user can click on the button to finish adding the new event.

+- Added events will be in the list.

+- Clicking on "SAVE" to save changes.

+- In choose page, user can choose schedule to display.

+- Displaying all events of a schedule.

+- In the display page, user can choose to edit or delete the schedule.

+- Clicking on "EDIT" will redirect to the list of the schedule.

+- Clicking on "DELETE" will delete the schedule and return to the schedule list.